-For these reasons I believe that brand guidelines are a must for every company that wants to build a strong brand.
-Often overlooked, these documents help the brand manager maintain the consistency of the brand portfolio by ensuring that people who come in contact with the brand will not alter its substance.
+I believe that developing brand guidelines are a must for every company that is seriously committed to building a strong brand.
+Often overlooked, these documents help the brand manager maintain the consistency of the brand portfolio by ensuring that people who come in contact with the brand will not alter its essence.

 What Are Brand Guidelines?